muratk3n/thirdwave/en/README.md

 ---

+That's more like it

+"Right populism sounds like fascism"

+---

 Noone sits around and defines these nice little categories for people to fall into; politicians (therefore the people) naturally gravitate towards certain blocks bcz of certain optimality.
 A hard-ass parent, tough, strict with their children, would this person be more "work till you die" type of person in his economics, or otherwise?
 The categories arise naturally.
-If the natural categories are not followed, take that as sa sign of fail in the system.
+If the natural categories are not followed, take that as sa sign of fail, artificiality in the system.

 ---